Queen's University Belfast

 • Reception (8am - 8pm, 7 days a week)

 Accommodation is self-catered.
-Fulbright participants will be provided with vouchers to buy lunch in a café near campus and groceries in a local supermarket.
+Fulbright participants will receive a food allowance which can be spent on groceries or eating out in local cafes/restaurants.
 All participants will be provided with a meal at the welcome and farewell events.

 This programme is not accredited.
 Participants will not receive any credits for this programme.